 Do you suffer from an excessive amount of earwax production?
+Do you wonder how do audiologists perform ear cleaning?
 Perhaps your ears generate so much wax that it hardens and becomes impacted in your ears?
 There are many reasons this might happen, and it can cause issues such as hearing loss, pain, and itchiness.
 If you suffer from impacted earwax, then it’s recommended you book an appointment with an audiologist to undergo professional ear cleaning.

 This throws up a popular question; how do audiologists perform ear cleaning?
 Well, they have access to different tools which allow them to try various methods.
 Here’s what they do for you: